rmcgibbo/msmaccelerator2/README.md

 workflow would be something like:

 ```
-start the server.py
+start the server.py process

 repeat:
-  run N simulation.py jobs
+  - run N simulation.py jobs
     wait for them to exit
-  run a single clusterer.py
+  - run a single clusterer.py job
     wait for it to finish
 ```

 License